Jon Spencer Blues Explosion

 Prelude (I Don't Know Where I am)

-The Spirit of Christmas were a later incarnation of Canadian outfit Christmas, with the psych/prog of Lies to Live By following the hard rock of Heritage, as the band defied their label's entreaties to be more commercial.
+The Spirit of Christmas were a later incarnation of Canadian outfit Christmas, the psych/prog of Lies to Live By following the hard rock of Heritage, as the band defied their label's entreaties to be more commercial.
 It was actually recorded in 1973, but became tied up in the legal system for a year, only eventually receiving a limited release on an indie label, Daffodil.
 It sounds oddly dated, even for '73, but that doesn't stop it being pretty damn' good, falling somewhere inbetween the late-'60s sound and the Yes/Gentle Giant school of thought.
 War Story and Beyond The Fields We Know are probably the best tracks on the album, although Factory is full-on choppy prog mayhem, for those of you for whom nothing is too complex.